1224AmOgH/DSO_Blog/seminar_blog_full.md

 *   This back-and-forth continues until the Generator becomes so good that its output becomes nearly indistinguishable from the real thing.

-<p>For example, an image of Messier 17 (Omega Nebula) processed with Pix2Pix produced a vivid highlight of the emission zone, closely mirroring what XRAI would have shown—but in a fraction of the time. </p>
+<p style="text-align: justify;"> For example, an image of Messier 17 (Omega Nebula) processed with Pix2Pix produced a vivid highlight of the emission zone, closely mirroring what XRAI would have shown—but in a fraction of the time. </p>

 **Strengths**